 /Library/Frameworks/Mono.framework/Commands/xbuild /t:Package /p:AndroidSupportedAbis=<TARGET_ABI> /p:IntermediateOutputPath=obj.<TARGET_ABI>/ /p:AndroidManifest=<PATH_TO_ANDROIDMANIFEST.XML> /p:OutputPath=bin.<TARGET_ABI> /p:Configuration=Release <CSPROJ FILE>

-The following table explains each of the parameters in this command line:
+The following list explains each command line parameter:

 Sign and Zipalign The APK

 It is necessary to sign the APK before it can be distributed via Google

 Play.
 This can be performed by using the

 is a part of the Java Developer's Kit.
 The following command line